46

 Top tip – there’s a lovely cafe overlooking the rainforest for anyone who doesn’t fancy taking part!

-Sailing is hugely popular in Antigua, and I visited during the 50th Antigua Sailing week (29 April to 5 May).
+Sailing is hugely popular in Antigua, and one of my visits was during Antigua Sailing week.

 150 boats took part from small yachts with groups of friends finding some competitive spirit for their holiday away, to billion-dollar super yachts.
-No doubt 2018 will be even bigger!
+Each year it gets bigger and better.

 If you’re not fancying the hard work, book onto a boat trip with Tropical Adventures.
 They’ll take you on a tour of the island, serve up a great Caribbean feast and offer all the rum punch you can possibly drink!